Membership status: Strategic Partner

 The circular economy is one of three focus areas in IKEA’s sustainability strategy — People and Planet Positive.
 Its 2018 sustainability commitments include becoming a circular business and climate positive by 2030.

 To become circular is one of our big ambitions and challenges for the future.
 It is a transformational shift for our entire business.
-Our goal is to give products and materials a longer life through reuse, refurbishment, remanufacturing, and, as the last option, recycling.
+Our goal is to give products and materials a longer life through reuseThe repeated use of a product or component for its intended purpose without significant modification., refurbishment, remanufacturing, and, as the last option, recycling.
 We believe this requires leadership and collaboration.

 Lena Pripp-Kovac, Chief Sustainability Officer, Inter IKEA Group.